 Danny found himself specifying complex lighting control solutions which required technically skilled staff to operate and maintain.
 An unintended consequence is that the end customer, being a tenant, is often unsure of how the system operates and unable to make adjustments to the system.

-In our decentralized approach, we envisaged a small amount of intelligence and sensing ability in each luminaire that would enable those luminaires to operate autonomously, each making their own decisions about the amount of light that is required in their space.
-Additionally, if these luminaires were provided with the means to communicate with their neighbors, then a more optimal solution could be attained.
+In this decentralized approach, Danny envisaged a small amount of intelligence and sensing ability in each luminaire that would enable those luminaires to operate autonomously, each making their own decisions about the amount of light that is required in their space.
+Additionally, if these luminaires were provided with the means to communicate with their neighbours, then a more optimal solution could be attained.

-We had this theory, so all that was left to do was actually to try and implement that.
-We went ahead and built some hardware and software (pictured).
+Organic Response had this theory, so all that was left to do was actually to try and implement that.
+They went ahead and built some hardware and software (pictured).

 An early prototype.